Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ## 5: LGV Processing

+This module contains three separate functionalities for LGV matrix processing.
+These functionalitie are present in a more generalised form in module 6: [Matrix Utilities](#6-matrix-utilities).
+The interface is shown below.

 ![LGV Processing GUI](doc/images/lgv_processing_menu.PNG "LGV Processing GUI")

+All O-D freight matrices used as inputs in the functionalities of this module must contain three columns only and the header row must be of the form 'origin', 'destination' and either 'annual_pcus' or 'trips'.

+### LGV Processing Tool
+This function displays the total size of two selected O-D freight matrices for comparison purposes.
+The user must input two O-D freight matrices.
+Once 'Run' is clicked, the total trips/PCUs of both matrices are summed across all O-D zone pairs and the totals are displayed in the interface.
+This is a less detailed version of the Matrix Utilities summary function.

+### Apply Global Factors

+This allows up to two O-D freight matrices to be multiplied by a global factor.
+The user must input two O-D freight matrices and select the global factors to be applied for both the freight and non-freight matrices respectively in number format.
+Decimals are permitted.
+Once 'Run' is clicked, a progress window will update the user on the factoring process.
+Once complete, two CSVs are output to the Local Freight Tool directory, named 'Output_Freight_Global_Factor_Applied' and 'Output_Non_Freight_Global_Factor_Applied'.
+This is a less general version of the Matrix Utilities Matrix Factoring function.

+### Aggregation

+This aggregates two freight O-D matrices.
+Once 'Run' is clicked, a progress window will update the user on the aggregation process.
+Once complete, the aggregated matrix is saved to a CSV names 'Output_Aggregated_Matrix' in the Local Freight Tool directory.

 ## 6: Matrix Utilities
 The matrix utilities module provides functionality for a variety of different operations which can be applied to an O-D matrix CSV file.
 This functionality has been developed to be extremely